-In addition, the revenues and profits the Group derives from many of its trading and investment positions and transactions in connection with them can be directly and negatively impacted by market prices.
-In each of the product and business lines in which Deutsche Bank enters into trading and investment positions, part of Deutsche Bank's business entails making assessments about the financial markets and trends in them.
+In addition, the revenues and profits Deutsche Bank earns from trading and investment positions and transactions in connection with them can be directly and negatively impacted by market prices.
 When Deutsche Bank owns assets, market price declines can expose Deutsche Bank to losses.
-Many of the more sophisticated transactions of the Investment Bank are influenced by price movements and differences among prices.
+Many of the Investment Bank's more sophisticated transactions are influenced by price movements and differences among prices.
 If prices move in a way not anticipated, Deutsche Bank may experience losses.
-Also, when markets are volatile, transactions and positions Deutsche Bank has entered into may prove to lead to lower revenues or profits, or may lead to losses.
 In addition, Deutsche Bank has committed capital and takes market risk to facilitate certain capital markets transactions; doing so can result in losses as well as income volatility.
-Such losses may especially occur on assets Deutsche Bank holds for which there are not very liquid markets to begin with.
+Such losses may especially occur on assets Deutsche Bank holds which do not trade in very liquid markets.
 Assets that are not traded on stock exchanges or other public trading markets, such as derivatives contracts between banks without publicly quoted prices, may have values that Deutsche Bank calculates using models.
 Monitoring the deterioration of prices of assets like these is difficult and could lead to losses Deutsche Bank does not anticipate.
 Deutsche Bank can also be adversely affected if general perceptions of risk cause uncertain investors to remain on the sidelines of the market, curtailing clients' activity and in turn reducing the levels of activity in those businesses dependent on transaction flow.

-Credit ratings and access to funding: Deutsche Bank's liquidity, business activities and profitability may be adversely affected by an inability to access the debt capital markets or to sell assets during periods of marketwide or firm-specific liquidity constraints.
-Credit rating downgrades have contributed to increases in its funding costs in the past, and any future downgrade could materially adversely affect its funding costs and the willingness of counterparties to continue to do business with Deutsche Bank and significantly impact aspects of its business model.
+Access to funding: Deutsche Bank's liquidity, business activities and profitability may be adversely affected by an inability to access the debt capital markets or to sell assets during periods of market-wide or firm-specific liquidity constraints.

-Deutsche Bank has a continuous demand for liquidity to fund its business activities.
-The Group's liquidity may be impaired by an inability to access secured and/or unsecured debt markets, an inability to access funds from its subsidiaries or otherwise allocate liquidity optimally across its businesses, an inability to sell assets or redeem investments, or unforeseen outflows of cash or collateral.
-This situation may arise due to circumstances unrelated to the Group's businesses and outside its control, such as disruptions in the financial markets, or circumstances specific to Deutsche Bank, such as reluctance of counterparties or the market to finance the Group's operations due to perceptions about potential outflows (including deposit outflows) resulting from litigation, regulatory and similar matters, actual or perceived weaknesses in its businesses, business model or strategy, as well as in the Group's resilience to counter negative economic and market conditions.
-Reflecting these conditions, internal estimates of Deutsche Bank's available liquidity over the duration of a stressed scenario could at times be negatively impacted.
+Deutsche Bank has a continuous demand for liquidity to fund its business activities and Deutsche Bank's liquidity may be impaired if Deutsche Bank is unable to access secured and/or unsecured debt markets, access funds from subsidiaries or otherwise allocate liquidity optimally across businesses, sell assets or redeem investments, or experiences unforeseen outflows of cash or collateral.
+This situation may arise due to circumstances outside Deutsche Bank's control, such as disruptions in the financial markets, including limited liquidity, defaults, non-performance or other adverse developments that affect financial institutions, transaction counterparties or other companies in the financial services sector, or circumstances specific to Deutsche Bank, such as reluctance of counterparties or the market to finance Deutsche Bank's operations due to perceptions about potential outflows (including deposit outflows) resulting from litigation, regulatory and similar matters, actual or perceived weaknesses in its businesses, business model or strategy, as well as in Deutsche Bank's resilience to counter negative economic and market conditions.
+If such situations occur, internal estimates of Deutsche Bank's available liquidity over the duration of a stressed scenario could at times be negatively impacted.